creosciant/tambot_test/README.md

 A simple, responsive chat interface prototype for a university-focused AI assistant.

+## WARNING

+- GitHub Pages link is currently not working
+- Project is just a prototype
+- Login/signup functionalities are completely fake
+- While the site does not store any data at all, I strongly advise to not enter any sensitive information within any of the site functionality still

 ## File Structure

 - **main.html** - Main HTML file with all styling and modal templates